Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Yes, we realize this violates every “set tangible goals” rule in the resolution-setting handbook.

 But cognitive and emotional stress can cause damage to our skin too.
 So it’s worth choosing a tangible way to reduce stress in 2019—for the sake of your skin and your overall health!
+Read more in our post How does stress affect our skin?

 One of our favorite stress reduction techniques is meditation, and guidance in the form of apps like Calm and Headspace is a perfect way to begin.
 Meditation is backed by astonishing research, is always accessible, and it’s free.